Ben Stein: Tax code

-There is no known economic theory under which raising my taxes in the midst of a severe recession will help the economy recover.
-It isn't part of any well known monetarist or Keynesian theory.
-So if it does no good to raise our taxes, I assume we are being punished.
-But for what?
-I don't own slaves.
-I employ a lot of people full- and part-time and they are all happy with their pay.
-When charity calls, I almost always write out a check...Maybe when the economy recovers, raising my taxes makes sense, but for now, it's just punishment.

 In 2012, Stein stated that due to the tremendous amount of national debt, he agreed with Obama's proposal to increase taxes on the wealthy and that ultimately everyone's taxes should be raised to avoid defaulting on the debt.

 Dominique Strauss-Kahn

-When the head of the International Monetary Fund, Dominique Strauss-Kahn, was arrested for sexual assault and attempted rape in 2011, Stein published an editorial in The American Spectator in which he closely scrutinized Strauss-Kahn's accuser and cited Strauss-Kahn's education, wealth, and position as reasons to believe he was unlikely to have committed the crime.
+When the head of the International Monetary Fund, Dominique Strauss-Kahn, was arrested for sexual assault and attempted rape in 2011, Stein published an editorial in The American Spectator in which he closely scrutinized Strauss-Kahn's accuser and cited Strauss-Kahn's education, wealth, and position as reasons to believe he was unlikely to have committed the crime:

 Stein's editorial was criticized by a number of media outlets.
 Jon Stewart dedicated an entire segment on The Daily Show to his response.
-All charges against Dominique Strauss-Kahn were formally dismissed by a judge on 23 August 2011.
+All charges against Dominique Strauss-Kahn were formally dismissed by a judge on August 23, 2011.

 Ferguson shooting

 In response to the death of Michael Brown, Stein made the following comment: